jrpepin/ATUS_Sequences/README.md

 ### Samples

-2019-2020 - Respondents and Household Members
+2019-2020 - Respondents and Household Members  (hierarchical extract)
 * includes eldercare for 2019 and 2020

 ### Variables